 Currently, Radio is working as treasurer for the Coalition for Public Education and the Pulaski Nostrand Block Association; he is a member of the first Quincy Community Garden and a volunteer teacher/mentor at Paul Robeson High School.
 Radio is one of the founding members of the September 17, 2011 Occupy Wall Street Movement.

 Anna-Nanine S. Pond

-Director: President of the Board
+Director: Board Chair